-The authors in [3] proposed survivable transparent Flexible Optical WDM (FWDM), but the adoption of p-cycles was not investigated.
+The authors in [1] proposed survivable transparent Flexible Optical WDM (FWDM), but the adoption of p-cycles was not investigated.
 They studied the survivable traffic grooming problem for elastic optical networks with flexible spectrum grid employing new transmission technologies.
 The authors proposed to use First-Fit to assign spectrum to the working paths, and Last-Fit to assign spectrum to the backup paths.
-The spectrum of backup wavelengths can overlap.
-Based on these spectrum assignment scheme, they proposed a protection approach, called elastic separate-protection-connection (ESPAC), which provides end-to-end protection at the connection level.
+Shao et al. [2] proposed and evaluated conservative and aggressive backup sharing policies in OFDM-based optical networks with elastic bandwidth allocation but p-cycles were not investigated.
+They introduced a sharing policy in which backup lightpaths with different allocated capacity can protect primary lightpaths with disjoint paths, leading to better use of resources to provide path protection.

-In Liu et al. [4], the authors proposed a new technique for shared protection which provides spectrum sharing in the sense that a primary lightpath can share the spectrum with backup paths if the primary paths are physically disjoint.
+In Liu et al. [3], the authors proposed a new technique for shared protection which provides spectrum sharing in the sense that a primary lightpath can share the spectrum with backup paths if the primary paths are physically disjoint.
+The protection approach is called elastic separate-protection-connection (ESPAC), which provides end-to-end protection at the connection level.